ABILiLab/DOMINO/README.md

 ## Run the code

+We have provided the test code test.py in the test directory.

 We expect the user to provide such as either 'adata.h5' or 'adata.h5ad' as the necessary input.
 And make sure to store this input file in the "./data" directory.

 At the same time, we also hope that users can provide the number of spatial domain categories for the slices to be clustered, so as to facilitate the subsequent accurate spatial domain identification.